Skip to content

 Firmware Update (rbln-flash)

-rbln-flash is a command-line tool to update firmware on RBLN NPUs.
+rbln-flash is a command-line tool for updating firmware on RBLN NPUs, supporting parallel updates across multiple devices.

 • CP (Command Processor) firmware update